ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 document: XXX**XX*X*XXXXXX
                   ↑ query the size of formatted range around this point
 ```
-The queried position is part of a formatted range and the number of non-formatted characters is this range is 1; the answer to query #14 is $1$.
+The queried position is part of a formatted range and the number of non-formatting characters is this range is 1; the answer to query #14 is $1$.

 Update $d$: $d = d + 1\times  2^{14}  = 216990987 + 1\times 16384 = 217007371 \mod 10^9+7 = 217007371$.